 Impairment - What is impairment?

-However the value of most assets changes over time.
+However, the value of most assets changes over time.
 In accounting, impairment is the diminishing in quality, strength, amount, or value of an asset.
 An increase in the value of an asset is called appreciation.

-A decrease in value
+Impairment means a decrease in value

 The value of fixed assets such as buildings, land, machinery, and equipment can be susceptible to impairment.
 The decline in their value could be due to any number of factors, such as wear and tear, poor management, new competition, technological innovations, etc.

 An asset can become less valuable because of use, as is often the case with assets like machinery for instance, or an asset simply depreciates in value over time.
 This depreciation is commonly distributed over the asset's entire lifetime.

 Note:The definition of impairment is often subjective.
 Determining the fair value of an asset can be problematic, and different experts can arrive at different conclusions.

 Although often applied differently, impairment occurs when the value of a fixed asset drops dramatically lower than it’s market or book value.
 This can cause ramifications in the balance sheet based on the value that has been recorded for the asset.